Who doesn’t love a good nap?

 –Neckline: OK, this is for the Caroline, but the neckline is kind of annoying/irritating on your neck before you have to wash it 3 times.
 Like I said before, you can move it down, however it really does limit your arm movements (and feels impractical) when you wear it around your shoulders.

 –Could use pockets: Why don’t brands (ahem, Sleeper too!) put pockets on lounge/nap dresses?!… like even if I’m just hanging around my house, it’s nice to have pockets to put your phone or Kleenex or whatever in.
+Some of the new versions have pockets now, so don’t mind this point.

 –Sheer: It’s tough to argue that even the “opaque” print isn’t slightly sheer.